superpanic/PointView/README.md

 # Plug-in for Adobe Illustrator
 An Adobe Illustrator plug-in that visually highlights path endpoints.
 (A tool I need when editing imported CAD artwork.)
-The idea is to draw small circles around all open path's end points using the current layer specific selection color.
-The circles should not be part of the artwork, but is drawn on the UI layer; using the AIAnnotationDrawerSuite.
+The plug-in draws circles around all end points of selected open paths using the current layer color.
+The circles are not part of the artwork, but is drawn on the UI layer; using the AIAnnotationDrawerSuite.

 ![PointView path selection](http://superpanic.com/pointview/pvart.png)